 Money in Fiji

-The official currency of Fiji is the Fijian dollar (FJD).
+The official currency of Fiji is the Fijian dollar (FJD), sometimes written as FJ$.
 Each Fijian dollar is divided into 100 cents.

 Currency exchanges are available at bureaux de change and most major banks located in urban centres and tourist resorts in Fiji.
 Expats travelling to the more remote parts of Fiji should carry enough cash for their trip, as it can be difficult to access money or exchange currency in rural areas.